giuseppedevenuto/Master_Thesis_Project/README.md

   In 2024 46th Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC), pp. 1-4.
 IEEE.
   [https://doi.org/10.1109/EMBC53108.2024.10781591](https://doi.org/10.1109/EMBC53108.2024.10781591)

-> Including these citations ensures proper credit for both the original GPL code and the contributions in this project.
+> Citing these papers ensures proper credit to the authors of the original code.

 ---